RudraPatel5435/auralynk/client/README.md

-[] Auralynk (name, channels) -> Vyenet (name, devspace) [] sub spcace in spaces for chatting, voice chat and video chat [] chatting func with previous loading when loading back [] when creating private devspace, provide a code for other to join [] Exalidraw Integration
+[] Auralynk (name, channels) -> Vyenet (name, devspace) [] sub spcace in spaces for chatting, voice chat and video chat [] chatting func with previous chat when loading back [] when creating private devspace, provide a code for other to join [] Exalidraw Integration
 [] cache implementation